 As children get older, they often begin working more one-on-one with clinicians to strengthen their organizational skills and develop effective behavioral plans.

-When a child is old enough, cognitive behavioral therapy can help teach him to control his behaviors by understanding how his thoughts and feelings influence them.
+When a child is old enough, cognitive behavioral therapy can help teach her to control her behaviors by understanding how her thoughts and feelings influence them.

 For more on behavioral therapy for kids with ADHD click here.